 Don't believe me?
 Consider this: It's a busy weeknight.
 You have an importance choice to make: cook or pick up take-out (again).
 Which of the following scenarios would make you more likely to opt for the homemade meal?

 - Your fridge has a dirt-covered whole cabbage shoved to the back, a wilty bunch of kale languishing in the crisper and a soggy head of broccoli hanging out beside a seen-better-days roast chicken.

 - Your fridge is filled with beautiful washed, chopped and properly stored vegetables, just waiting to be steamed up and served with a homemade veggie burger.

 No brainer, right?

 The first step to optimizing time on the kitchen clock is to actually know what you need to be doing in there.
 Staring into a fridge and shuffling through cupboards does not make a meal.
-To save time over the long run, I will introduce you to a skill our mothers learned in their high school Home Economics classes: menu and meal planning, but without the canned creamed corn and meatloaf.
+To save time over the long run, I will introduce you to a skill previous generations learned in their high school Home Economics classes: menu and meal planning, but without the canned creamed corn and meatloaf.

-3. Take shortcuts
+3. Take Shortcuts

 - Get Juiced: Tons of recipes call for lemon juice.
 Juice all your lemons at the beginning of the week and store in a mason jar for easy use later.

 - Chopping: Throw on some onion goggles and chop a bunch of onions at once, storing each onion in a small airtight glass jar.
 No more tears!